Biological-Microsystems-Laboratory/git-style-guide-and-tutorial/quick-start-guide.md

 	$ git commit -am 'this is my commit message'

 Now that you have a commit you are ready to push changes to GitHub.
 (Note: you can make a series of commits before pushing.
 You don't need to push after every commit.)
-Run
+Run:

 	$ git push